Laryngeal cancer: Diagnosis

-Diagnosis is made by the doctor on the basis of a medical history, physical examination, and special investigations which may include a chest x-ray, CT or MRI scans, and tissue biopsy.
+Diagnosis is made by the doctor based on a medical history, physical examination, and special investigations which may include a chest x-ray, CT or MRI scans, and tissue biopsy.
 The examination of the larynx requires some expertise, which may require specialist referral.

 The physical exam includes a systematic examination of the whole patient to assess general health and to look for signs of associated conditions and metastatic disease.
 The neck and supraclavicular fossa are palpated to feel for cervical adenopathy, other masses, and laryngeal crepitus.
 The oral cavity and oropharynx are examined under direct vision.
 The larynx may be examined by indirect laryngoscopy using a small angled mirror with a long handle (akin to a dentist's mirror) and a strong light.
 Indirect laryngoscopy can be highly effective, but requires skill and practice for consistent results.
 For this reason, many specialist clinics now use fibre-optic nasal endoscopy where a thin and flexible endoscope, inserted through the nostril, is used to clearly visualise the entire pharynx and larynx.
-Nasal endoscopy is a quick and easy procedure performed in clinic.
+Nasal endoscopy is a quick and easy procedure performed in a clinic.
 Local anaesthetic spray may be used.

 If there is a suspicion of cancer, biopsy is performed, usually under general anaesthetic.
 This provides histological proof of cancer type and grade.
 If the lesion appears to be small and well localised, the surgeon may undertake excision biopsy, where an attempt is made to completely remove the tumour at the time of first biopsy.
 In this situation, the pathologist will not only be able to confirm the diagnosis, but can also comment on the completeness of excision, i.e., whether the tumour has been completely removed.
 A full endoscopic examination of the larynx, trachea, and esophagus is often performed at the time of biopsy.

-For small glottic tumours further imaging may be unnecessary.
+For small glottic tumours, further imaging may be unnecessary.
 In most cases, tumour staging is completed by scanning the head and neck region to assess the local extent of the tumour and any pathologically enlarged cervical lymph nodes.

 The final management plan will depend on the site, stage (tumour size, nodal spread, distant metastasis), and histological type.
 The overall health and wishes of the patient must also be taken into account.
-A prognostic multigene classifier has been shown to be potentially useful for the distinction of laryngeal cancer of low or high risk of recurrence and might influence the treatment choice in future.
+A prognostic multigene classifier is potentially useful for the distinction of laryngeal cancer of low or high risk of recurrence and might influence the treatment choice in future.